zeroknowledgediscovery/zedwiki/notes/pandemic one revision.md

 approach to integrate previously disparate sequence-only models of influenza evolution with high- quality experimental measurements of antigenic drift and functional constraint.

+Current vaccine predictions focus on the hemagglutinin (HA) protein, which acts as the primary target of human immunity.
+Until recently, the hemagglutination inhibition (HI) assay has been the pri- mary experimental measure of antigenic cross-reactivity between pairs of circulating viruses (Hirst, 1943).
+Most modern H3N2 strains carry a glycosylation motif that reduces their binding effi- ciency in HI assays (Chambers et al., 2015; Zost et al., 2017), prompting the increased use of virus neutralization assays including the neutralization-based focus reduction assay (FRA) (Okuno et al., 1990).
+Together, these two assays are the gold standard in virus antigenic characterizations for vac- cine strain selection, but they are laborious and low-throughput compared to genome sequencing (Wood et al., 2012). **As a result, researchers have developed computational methods to predict influenza evolution from sequence data alone (Luksza and Lässig, 2014; Steinbrück et al., 2014; Neher et al., 2014).**

 **Are DMS values publicaly available for sequences?**

+## clades issue

+I dont belive this is an issue.
+Clades only help in prediction.
+One is saying that there are subgroups A and B, and A' is more likely from A and B' from B. So what?
+We can incorporate these to make better predictions though

++ We estimated viral fitness with biologically-informed metrics including those originally defined by Luksza and Lässig, 2014 of epitope antigenic novelty and mutational load (non-epitope mutations) as well as four more recent metrics including hemagglutination inhibition (HI) antigenic novelty (Neher et al., 2016), deep mutational scanning (DMS) mutational effects (Lee et al., 2018), local branching index (LBI) (Neher et al., 2014), and change in clade frequency over time (delta fre- quency) (Table 1).
++ All of these metrics except for HI antigenic novelty and DMS mutational effects rely only on HA sequences.
+The antigenic novelty metrics estimate how antigenically distinct each strain at time t is from previously circulating strains based on either genetic distance at epitope sites or log 2 titer distance from HI measurements.

++ Increased antigenic drift relative to previously circulating strains is expected to correspond to increased viral fitness.
++ Mutational load estimates functional constraint by measuring the number of putatively deleterious mutations that have accumulated in each strain since their ancestor in the previous season.
++ DMS mutational effects provide a more comprehensive biophysical model of functional constraint by measuring the beneficial or deleterious effect of each possible single amino acid mutation in HA from the background of a previous vaccine strain, A/Perth/16/2009.